corda/corda/docs/source/tutorial-test-dsl.rst

 We can also test whole ledger calling ``this.verifies()`` and ``this `fails with` "some message"`` on te ledger level.

 ..
-TODO I didn't include it, because it doesn't work and seems that it didn't work since some time.
+TODO Include sourcecode for double spend example and global ledger verification (after fix)